Martin20150405/Pano360/README.md

 * Simple real-time on-screen filter (improving)
     * now support gray-scale filter and invert-color filter
 * Screenshot support
+    * about 40ms to readPixels about 100ms to save JPEG(async)
 * Online video support (m3u8, etc.), you may have to deal media decode your self (like when playing rmvb).

 ##Preview (Screenshots)